tengu-team/layer-kubernetes-deployer/README.md

 ```

 ## Configuring the application
-- `namespace`: Every deployer is limited to one namespace.
-These namespaces can be shared with other deployers.
+- `namespace`: Every deployer is limited to one namespace. **These namespaces should be unique per deployer charm!**
-- `isolated`: Currently not yet implemented.
+- `isolated`: Requires a Kubernetes cluster with network policy support.
+If true all pods within the namespace are isolated.
 - `rolling-updates`: Kubernetes update strategy ([info](https://kubernetes.io/docs/tutorials/kubernetes-basics/update-intro/)).

 ## Important Notes